-- session_id the string returned from a POST /session - rest_method must be "PATCH" in upper case - new_value a numeric string such as 0.5, 2.0, or 1
+- session_id the string returned from a POST /session - rest_method must be "PATCH" in upper case - new_value a numeric string such as 0.5, 2.0, or 1 the response should be the same string as what was submitted

 /system

 System identification can be useful for automated logging.
 The script will already know which IP address is being connected to, but the System label and location can provide addition arbitrary user description of the PDU.